01 of 11

 Dogs learn about the world through their noses.
 Mutual sniffing among dogs is a normal way for them to learn about each other.
 Many of the most concentrated scents are in the area of the anus and genitals.
 A dog can learn about gender, reproductive status, temperament, diet, and much more just from sniffing another dog's rear end.

 There's no reason you should keep two dogs from sniffing each other unless one dog seems bothered by it.
-In fact, two dogs may get along better if you allow each to sufficiently sniff the other.Continue to 9 of 11 below.
+Two dogs may get along better if you allow each to sufficiently sniff the other.Continue to 9 of 11 below.

 09 of 11